 Gambling can have a negative impact on your finances.
 Some people may find that their gambling causes an increase in their debts.
 Gambling should not be seen as a way to make money or pay off your debts.
-If you’re worried about the impact gambling is having on your finances, look at our if finances are a struggle page for help and support, as well as guidance on what steps you can take to manage your finances.
+If you’re worried about the impact gambling is having on your finances, look at our if finances are a struggle page for help and support.
+This page explains the steps you can take to manage your finances.

-GamCare have a partnership with Gamban and GAMSTOP to provide a combination of practical tools and support.
-Callers to the National Gambling Helpline will be offered Gamban blocking software which can block access to online gambling sites.
-Callers will also be signposted to register for GAMSTOP - the national online self-exclusion scheme preventing people from access gambling accounts from all licensed gambling sites in UK.
-For further information, visit TALKBANSTOP
+GamCare have a partnership with Gamban and GAMSTOP to provide practical tools and support.
+If you call the National Gambling Helpline, they can offer Gamban blocking software.
+This can block access to online gambling sites.
+They'll also explain how to register for GAMSTOP.
+This is a national online self-exclusion scheme, which can stop you accessing gambling accounts from all licensed gambling sites in the UK.
+For more information, visit TALKBANSTOP

-Look at our independent help and support page for details on where else you can get support with your finances and mental health.
+Look at our independent help and support page.
+Here you’ll find details on where else you can get support with your finances and mental health.